inas-argumentation/RationalizedTransformerPredictor/use_it_yourself/readme.md

 * ```loss_fn```: The loss function for your classification problem.
 The input to this function will be the model output (logits of shape (n_samles, n_classes)), as well as the label you provide for the sample.
 * ```output_fn```: Either "softmax" or "sigmoid", depending on the type of classification problem (single label or multi-label classification).

+Tips:
-Hyperparameters can be adjusted in the dict at the top of ```RTP.py```.
+* Hyperparameters can be adjusted in the dict at the top of ```RTP.py```.
-Note that the forward pass for a single sample requires (during training) multiple forward passes through the base model.
+* Note that the forward pass for a single sample requires (during training) multiple forward passes through the base model.
 You may need to choose a lower batch size compared to normal training and use gradient accumulation instead.
+* In our study, we always performed three epochs of normal classification training before starting to train the masks, so that the masks do not adapt to the untrained model.
+To do this, just do `model.train_step(batch, labels, skip_mask_update=True)` during the first few epochs.
+* Note that it might take a while until the masks converge to a sensible state (e.g., for small datasets it might take more than 15 epochs through the data, and the optimal state might be reached even later).
+* We found that gradient clipping sometimes reduces the likelihood of sudden changes in mask predictions that might lead to degenerate solutions.
+To try this, just add `torch.nn.utils.clip_grad_value_(model.parameters(), 0.05)` before `optimizer.step()`.

 Please make sure to cite our work if you use the RTP in your research.